Production Reporting Reminders

 • Determined Yield Requests must be signed by the PRD.

-• They need to be uploaded through Web Upload/FileZilla within 10 days after the PRD for timely transmission to the RO.
+• These Requests need to be uploaded through the Document Management system within 10 days after the PRD for timely transmission to the RO.

 • Please review your policies to ensure all legal descriptions are listed for the CLUs on the units.
 Even if a portion of the field crosses the section line, that section must be listed on the unit.